 Extraction in Greenville, SC

 Nothing is worse than a toothache.
 Whether it’s an infected tooth or wisdom teeth, it hurts badly and there’s very little you can do.
 When the pain gets this bad, it’s time to visit your dentist.
-Dr. Carl Burton, DMD, PA in Greenville, South Carolina can help.
+Dr. H. Carl Burton Jr, DMD, DMD, PA in Greenville, South Carolina can help.
 You may need to have the tooth pulled through tooth extraction.

 Why Would I Need a Tooth Extraction?